-Shannon Mall opened its doors in August 1980, south of downtown Atlanta.
+Shannon Mall opened its doors on August 7, 1980, south of downtown Atlanta.
 Originally named after the developer’s daughter, the anchor stores consisted of Sears, Davison’s, and Rich’s.
-Another wing was added in 1986, with Mervyn’s department store as the anchor.
-At the time it opened, Morrison’s Cafeteria was the only sit-down restaurant.
-A year later the mall was renamed Shannon Southpark Mall.
-Shannon Southpark Mall was successful throughout the 1980s.
-Skylights provided natural lighting inside the mall with a large glass sun window in the food court.
-New management took over in the early 1990s and the mall slowly began to decline.
-Shannon Southpark was built on the premise if you build it, they will come.
-Unfortunately that wasn’t the result.
-Developers built the mall in front of a large wooded area bordering a declining neighborhood.
-They planned to build an office tower behind the mall to increase foot traffic, but plans never materialized and the foot traffic never came.
+In 1986, they added another wing with Mervyn’s department store as the anchor.
+When it opened, Morrison’s Cafeteria was the only sit-down restaurant.
+A year later, the shopping center was renamed Shannon Southpark Mall.
+Shannon Southpark Mall remained a prosperous mall throughout the 1980s.

+New management took over in the early 1990s, and the mall slowly began to decline.
+Developers built on the premise: if you build it, they will come.
+Unfortunately, that was not the result.
+Developers situated the mall in front of a large wooded area bordering a declining neighborhood.
+Initially, plans included building an office tower behind the shopping mall to increase foot traffic.
+However, those plans never materialized, and the foot traffic never came.

 Unfortunately, the decline continued into the 2000s.
-Mervyn’s wing lost so many tenants that the remaining ones were forced to move to another part of the mall.
-JCPenney left in 2000 and the Mervyn’s wing was blocked off in 2004.
-By 2006 hardly any of the original retail stores remained.
+The Mervyn’s wing lost so many tenants that the remaining ones were forced to move to another part of the mall.
+JCPenney left in 2000, and the Mervyn’s wing was blocked off entirely in 2004.
+By 2006, hardly any of the original retail stores remained.
 The owners again changed the name to Union Station in an attempt to attract new business.

-The anchor stores were pitch black with the exception of light coming in from the entrances.
 The owners decided to build a family fun center in the Mervyn’s wing called Maxx-Fun.
-They planned to add arcades, a bowling alley and an entertainment venue where the other store fronts used to be.
-After construction started one of the owner’s suddenly passed away.
+The fun center would include arcades, a bowling alley and an entertainment venue where the other storefronts used to be.
+After construction began, one of the developers suddenly passed away.
 Management assured the project was still moving forward.
-Although, over the next few months signage was removed and no construction resumed.
-Soon the mall’s website was shut down.
+Although, over the next few months, no construction resumed.
+Soon, the mall’s website was shut down, and signage was removed.

-In 2010, the last original tenant, Chik-fil-a, closed its doors.
-Tenants knew the end was coming.
-The owners were unable to pay the power bill so the lights were turned off by Georgia Power in November 2010.
-Tenants had a 5 hour notice the power would be cut off and that they had to vacate the building.
+In 2010, the last original tenant, Chik-Fil-A, closed its doors.
+The remaining tenants knew the end was near.
+The owners were unable to pay the power bill in November 2010, so the lights were turned off by Georgia Power.
+Tenants had a 5-hour notice the power would be cut off and that they had to vacate the building.
 Macy’s and Sears remained opened since they were on separate electric meters.
-With a lack of security and maintenance Union Station fell into a state of disrepair.
+With a lack of security and maintenance, Union Station fell into a state of disrepair.

 In January 2011, both stores vacated Union Station as it went into foreclosure.
 The property was auctioned off on the courthouse steps the next day.
 Unable to find a committed buyer, the mall sat abandoned.
 An investment group from Alabama purchased the property in 2014.
 They planned to build a film and television studio on the site.
 In October 2014, the mall was demolished to make way for the studio.